Vertical Vegetable Gardens – High Yields In Less Space

 It makes the beans easier to find and harvest when grown vertically and keeps them looking fresh and clean.

-Vertical gardens using bamboo are perfect for growing lightweight plants like peas and beans.
+Vertical bamboo gardens are perfect for growing lightweight plants like peas and beans.

 - Learn More: You can grow beans and peas in containers so long as you provide a trellis.
-See our guides on how to grow both beans and peas in pots for healthy abundant harvests.
+See our guides on growing beans and peas in pots for healthy abundant harvests.

 Cucumbers